robang74/redfishos/forum/quick-start-guide.md

 > **A free VPN may leak data over IPv6**
 >
-> This can be a good idea especially if you are using a free `VPN` service that tunnel the data over `IPv4` but leaks those over `IPv6` .
+> This can be a good idea especially if you are using a free `VPN` service that tunnels the data over `IPv4` but leaks those over `IPv6` .

 To limit your mobile data over IPv4 proceed in this way: